Skip to main content

 Prepackaged license is not the same as a prepared-food license

 Minnesota publishes a $15 license that catches a lot of attention.
-That fee is for prepackaged-only operations.
-A coffee cart that steams milk does not qualify.
-Applying for the wrong category will get returned, and you may need to restart plan review.
+That fee is for prepackaged-only operations licensed through MDA.
+A coffee cart that steams milk is a prepared-food operation under MDH and does not qualify.
+Applying to the wrong agency or category will get returned, and you may need to restart plan review.

-Twin Cities use delegated city departments, not MDA
+Twin Cities use delegated city departments, not the state

-Minneapolis, St. Paul, and a list of suburbs license food carts directly, not through MDA.
+Minneapolis, St. Paul, and a list of suburbs license food carts directly, not through MDH.
 Operators who file with the wrong agency lose 1 to 2 weeks.

 Cold winters create commissary scheduling pressure